CompOmics/compomics.github.io/searchgui/_posts/2015-08-27-searchcli.md

 -tide                   Turn the Tide search on or off.
                         (1: on, 0: off, default is '0')

+-andromeda              Turn the Tide search on or off.
+                        (1: on, 0: off, default is '0')

 -species                The species to use for the gene annotation, e.g., 'Homo sapiens'.
                         Supported species are listed in the GUI.